-This Environmental Management Plan (EMP) serves as a guideline document for the construction and post commencement / operational phase of the existing Romansbaai Abalone Farm located on the Remainder of Portion 2 of the Farm Klipfonteyn No. 711, Gansbaai.
+This Environmental Management Plan (EMP) serves as a guideline document for the construction and post commencement/ operational phase of the existing Romansbaai Abalone Farm located on the Remainder of Portion 2 of the Farm Klipfonteyn No. 711, Gansbaai.
 This EMP serves as an update of the original Romansbaai EMP, as authorised in Record of Decision issued by the Department of Environmental Affairs and Development Planning on the 2/03/2009 (DEA&DP Ref.
 E12/2/3/1-E2/11-0252/07).
 The updated EMP is drafted in line with the National Environmental Management Act, 1998, Act No. 107 of 1998 and Appendix 4 of the Environmental Impact Assessment Regulations, as amended (2014) and will be applicable to all the post commencement / operational activities of the abalone farm as well as any newly authorised or minor construction and maintenance works which may take place on site from time to time on the subject property.
 Any significant new construction, expansion or changes to the intake or discharge infrastructure, may not take place without the relevant Environmental Authorisation.

-This updated EMP (October 2024) now also incorporates environmental management requirements and mitigations in response to the proposed expansion of the Abalone Farm.
-The aim of the Romansbaai expansion project is to increase the production output by approximately 300 tons per annum.
-In order to achieve this targeted production output, the expansion includes the following actions:
+This updated EMP (May 2025) now also incorporates environmental management requirements and mitigations in response to the proposed expansion of the Abalone Farm.
+The aim of the Romansbaai expansion project is to increase the production output by an additional 150 tons per annum.
+In order to achieve this targeted production output, the expansion includes the following components:

-- → Expansion of the existing pumphouse: Located at the high-water mark of the sea, the pumphouse will undergo modifications to accommodate the increased seawater requirements to feed the two new production grow-out platforms. - → Addition of four new pipelines: This is required to allow for the constant supply of seawater to the new production areas and reservoir site.
+- → A new production area (grow out tanks): The production area containing new grow out tanks will be developed for to accommodate the living abalone species. - → Expansion of the existing pumphouse: Located at the high-water mark of the sea, the pumphouse will undergo modifications to accommodate the increased seawater requirements to feed the two new production grow-out platforms. - → Addition of four new pipelines: This is required to allow for the constant supply of seawater to the new production areas and reservoir site.
 The installation of these pipelines will require excavation works.
 These pipelines are essential for the intake and discharge of seawater, a critical element of the farm's operation. - → Construction of a new seawater reservoir: A seawater holding reservoir will be included in the expansion application.
-The aim of the reservoir is to allow for continued operations during power outages when pumping from the sea may not be possible as well as during peak tarrif hours, to reduce the cost associated with the continual abstraction of seawater.
+The aim of the reservoir is to allow for continued operations during power outages when pumping from the sea may not be possible as well as during peak tariff hours, to reduce the cost associated with the continual abstraction of seawater.
 The seawater will not be held on a permit basis and needs to be refreshed at a maximum, every 8 hours. - → Placement of a solar array: To promote sustainability and reduce the cost of electrical requirements on the farm, a ground mounted solar power array will be installed, providing renewable energy to support the farm's operations and reduce reliance on external energy sources.

 The updated EMP prescribes mitigation measures and assigns specific tasks to responsible individuals or organizations during both the operational and decommissioning phases.
 The aim is to ensure that any potential impacts on the environment are minimized or avoided entirely.
 As the farm's activities evolve, this EMP remains an open-ended document, subject to updates to reflect any changes on-site.
 The original EMP should be kept as an addendum to this updated version to provide a comprehensive management framework for Romansbaai Abalone operations.